Improving Convergence for Semi-Federated Learning: An Energy-Efficient Approach by Manipulating Over-the-Air Distortion: Convergence Analysis and Problem Formulation

-\begin{remark} {In the stable region, we eliminate the amplitude distortion by setting $\frac{\sqrt{\omega_t}}{\sqrt{\nu_t}}=1$, while maintaining a small learning rate $\eta_t$ to improve the final convergence of SemiFL.
-Moreover, based on (\ref{stable_upper_bound}) and (\ref{aggregated_FL_gradient}), we observe that both the expected optimality gap $\psi(\nu)$ and the noise $\hat{\bf{n}}_{t}^{\rm G}$ decrease as $\nu$ increases.
-This demonstrates that increasing $\nu$ improves final convergence by suppressing noise perturbation.} \end{remark}
+\begin{remark} { Upon entering the stable region $\mathcal{R}^{\rm S}$, we eliminate amplitude distortion to guarantee $\frac{\sqrt{\omega_t}}{\sqrt{\nu_t}}=1$ while suppressing the noise perturbation.
+This ensures that the learning rate $\eta_t$ can be maintained at a sufficiently small constant to achieve stable final convergence.} Moreover, based on (\ref{stable_upper_bound}) and (\ref{aggregated_FL_gradient}), we observe that both the expected optimality gap $\psi(\nu)$ and the noise $\hat{\bf{n}}_{t}^{\rm G}$ decrease as $\nu$ increases.
+This demonstrates that increasing $\nu$ improves final convergence by suppressing noise perturbation. \end{remark}